 Located in Ogwen Valley, Tryfan is an emblematic peak in the Snowdonia region.
 It gets its name because it has three rocky protrusions.
 It is a favorite among scramblers and is usually tackled on its north side, where the easiest line is Grade 1.
 At the summit of Tryfan are the Adam and Eve monoliths that make for a fun photo op!

-Crib Goch, which means red ridge, is a knife-edged ridge at an altitude of 923 m, definitely a scrambling haven.
+Crib Goch, which means red ridge, is a knife-edged ridge at an altitude of 923 m.
 Options to tackle this rugged landmark include going for the full Snowdon Horseshoe walk or heading straight for Crib Goch.
 It is important to note that this ridge is very exposed which is why it should not be underestimated.

 The 14 Peaks Route links the 14 highest peaks in Wales which are: Foel Fras (942m), Foel Grach (974m), Carnedd Llewellyn (1064m), Yr Elen (961m)